Deborah W. E. Dupont

 Professional Experience

-Deborah's professional journey includes various research positions and internships that have enriched her understanding of marine ecosystems.
-Prior to her current role, she completed her Master of Science thesis on the genetic diversity and connectivity of abyssal amphipods as part of the EU JPI Oceans Mining Impact Project.
-She has also worked as a Lake Ecologist in Sweden, conducting experimental projects to monitor boreal lake ecology.
-Additionally, she has contributed to research on freshwater fish migration in New Zealand and glass eel migration in the Netherlands.
+Prior to her current role, Déborah worked on three projects at the Institute of Natural Sciences (currently writing the research outcomes).
+In 2022, she completed her Master of Science thesis on the genetic diversity and distribution of abyssal amphipods as part of the EU JPI Oceans Mining Impact Project.
+She has also worked as a Lake Ecologist in Sweden (conducting experimental projects to monitor boreal lake ecology), as a Research Intern in New Zealand (contributing to long-term research on native freshwater fish migration) and in the Netherlands (focusing on glass eel migration).

 Publication highlights

-Deborah recently published her 1st first-authorship co-authored research paper titled "Evidence for a single population expansion event across 24,000 km: the case of the deep-sea scavenging amphipod Abyssorchomene distinctus," in the journal Hydrobiologia (2024).
-This publication highlights her ongoing contributions to advancing our understanding of marine biodiversity and evolution.
+Deborah published her 1st first-authorship co-authored research paper in 2024, titled "Evidence for a single population expansion event across 24,000 km: the case of the deep-sea scavenging amphipod Abyssorchomene distinctus," in the journal Hydrobiologia (2024).
+This publication highlights her ongoing contributions to advancing our understanding of marine biodiversity and evolution in extreme ecosystems.